Skip to main content

 Create an IAM role for the service account with the required policy

-As we explained before, the service account delegates permissions to the container to perform the Terraform actions.
+As we explained before, the service account delegates permissions to the container to perform IaC operations (Terraform, CloudFormation, CDK, OpenTofu, Ansible, etc.).
 The permissions are defined as a policy in an IAM role that is associated to the service account.
 Perform these steps on every target account that will be used by your cluster.

 Prerequisites